lemonrock/cordial/README.md

 ## TODO
 * Redirect for primary language pages (if primary language is 'en', redirect '/en/' to '/')
-* Redirect for leaf URLs to index URLs (eg '/en' to '/en/')
-* Markdown / Handlebars / HTML minify
 * Spellchecking using [languagetool](https://www.languagetool.org/)
 * Error Templates / Content
 	* 400 Bad Request - display a page very similar to 404 Not Found